Marriage celebrants are people who are legally allowed to perform marriages in Australia.

-Before you apply - some things to consider
+Before you apply

 Many marriage celebrants perform few or no marriages each year as there are:

-- about 10,500 Commonwealth-registered marriage celebrants
+- more than 8 000 Commonwealth-registered marriage celebrants

-- more than 23,000 ministers of religion who can perform marriages
+- more than 23 000 ministers of religion who can perform marriages

-- about 121,700 marriages took place in Australia in 2011.
+- about 121 200 marriages that took place in Australia in 2014.